iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 Mikhail Vlasenko, Ádám Divák, Iason Skylitsis, Milan Miletić, Zoe Tzifa-Kratira

 ## 1. Introduction
 Equivariance in deep learning refers to a model's ability to maintain consistent output changes in response to specific transformations of the input, ensuring that the model's behavior aligns predictably with the symmetries in the data.
 Many problems are known to be equivariant in nature, thus using a method that inherently has this inductive bias can increase the robustness and generalization capabilities of the models used.
 Several very large foundation models have been trained recently in multiple modalities, which deliver unprecedented performance in a wide variety of downstream tasks.
 These models however are not equivariant by their design, which limits their usability in contexts where this would be necessary.
 Re-training foundation models from scratch using an equivariant architecture is prohibitively expensive for most researchers, which is why several methods were proposed to get provably equivariant output from non-equivariant backbone architectures.
 We set out to explore the methods *λ-equitune* and *equizero*  proposed by Basu et al, which were shown to deliver good results in a wide variety of downstream tasks.
-We perform replication studies, suggest code and parameter improvements that deliver significantly better results, and propose a new alternative method that we call *EquiAttention*.
+We perform replication studies, suggest code and parameter improvements that deliver significantly better results, and propose a new alternative method that we call *equiattention*.
 Additionally we explore the performance of these methods on new problems and produce visualizations to better understand their working mechanisms.

 ## 2. Background
 The most well-known equivariance in deep learning is the translation equivariance of Convolutional Neural Networks (CNNs) - an object in the upper left corner of an image has the same visual features as the same object in the lower right corner of an image.
 Convolutions are a particular layer type that exploit this property, by applying the same computation to different parts of their input.
 This leads to significantly smaller model sizes than comparable fully connected models due to the inherent weight sharing, and faster and more robust training, as data augmentation is not required to teach equivariance to the model.